 - 1 cup sparking water or seltzer

 - 3 cups ice

 - Juice the grapefruits and limes into a handy clean glass.
 Strain the juice through a fine mesh.
-A good set up is one that allows you to juice and filter at the same time.
+A good setup allows you to juice and filter at the same time.

-- Add your sweetener, simple syrup or maple syrup, to the juice.
-You may have to warm it up in the microwave briefly and stir to combine.
+- Add your sweetener, simple syrup, or maple syrup, to the juice.
+You may have to warm it up in the microwave briefly and stir it to combine.

 - Add the grapefruit/lime/syrup juice creation, as well as the rum and a bit of ice to the shaker.
 Cover the shaker tightly and shake well, for at least 10 full seconds.

 - Fill your drink glass with a few fresh mint leaves and/or fresh ice.
 If you’re fancy you’ll chill the glass; if you’re in a hurry you won’t.

 - Use the shaker to strain the contents into the drinking glass.